ABOUT THE CONFERENCE

 WORKSHOPS (Sessions 1 and 2)

-All workshops are offered during both sessions.
-Speakers will be announced shortly. *All workshops and speakers are subject to change*
+All workshops are offered during both sessions. *All workshops and speakers are subject to change*

 Advancing Equitable Health Care for All Californians

-Despite Federal threats, there are opportunities to push proactive policies that advance better care for all Californians.
-This session will discuss the health care policies that have momentum today and how they can be achieved.
+Despite Federal threats, there are opportunities to push proactive policies—from Health4All to addressing health care affordability—that will advance better care for all Californians.
+This session will discuss the health care policies that have momentum today and how they can be achieved here in California.

 Promoting Community Healing and Resilience